2401lucas/2401Lucas/README.md

 This was my first big project, I learned how to do, as well as the importance of Multithreading, creating Mesh in code, writing a Shader for textures, baking Vertices and Uvs manually as well as LOD optimizations as initially performance was very poor.

 #### Game Engine work --- https://www.gameenginebook.com
-Recently I have picked up this book, I really enjoy learning all about how engines work and am working on designing my own engine, based on a fork of Godot with a focus on performance and being a lightweight enigne.
+Recently I have picked up this book, I really enjoy learning all about how engines work and am working on designing my own engine, based on a fork of Godot with a focus on performance and being a lightweight engine.

 #### Unreal Engine 5 --- Procedural Planet
 I have been working on creating a procedural planet, this includes creating a sphere in code and applying noise to distort the sphere to more resemble a planet.
 I have spent time optimizing their mesh generation at on an engine level.
 I plan on creating a shader to add colour to the planet, which led me to my next project, learning more about Shaders.